maazinalthaf/BubbleBot/README.md

 ## Disclaimer:
 > This bot is intended for a limited number of servers and is **not recommended** for widespread deployment.
 Widespread deployment can severely impact bot performance.
+This bot was built for indiviual large servers with maximum customization options with minimal setup required.

 ## Installation:
 1. Clone this repository `git clone https://github.com/maazinalthaf/bubblebot/`